English

 Admissions Assessment

 If shortlisted for interview, you will be asked to take an admissions assessment.
-The assessment will be on Tuesday 19 November, and you can take it either at school or at home.
 The College will register you for this – you do not need to register yourself.
 See also the University website’s page on College Admission Assessments.

 Interviews

 Two interviews of around 25 minutes each.
-Applicants are usually given something to read before one of the interviews.
+Applicants are usually given something to read before one or both interviews.

 Video Resource